 3. Apply heat and gently massage tightened muscles.
 Alternatively, once the muscles have loosened up, applying a cold compress can relieve the soreness.

-To prevent spasms and cramps caused by an electrolyte imbalance, eat food rich in the vital nutrients: potassium, sodium, calcium, and magnesium.
-Include bananas, oranges, cantaloupe, honeydew, apricots, grapefruit, dark leafy greens including spinach, kale, swiss chard, and turnip greens and avocados for magnesium.
-Also check out: how to overcome a muscle strain.
+To prevent cramps caused by an electrolyte imbalance, eat food rich in vital nutrients: potassium, sodium, calcium, and magnesium.
+Include bananas, oranges, cantaloupe, honeydew, apricots, grapefruit, dark leafy greens, spinach, kale, swiss chard, turnip greens avocados for magnesium.